MrVauxs/pf2e-jb2a-macros/README.md

 ![image](https://user-images.githubusercontent.com/32039708/174436836-fab72b76-525e-40b9-8be2-d23c3b6d8ab8.png)

 At the bottom of the menu, you have Overwrite / Merge Menu.
 This is where you input the file.
 If you haven't created any effects of your own, I recommend Overwriting.
 If you have made your own animations, note that Overriding is going to delete those entries, so instead use Merge.
-The How-To on updating _existing_ entries can be found below in .
+The How-To on updating _existing_ entries can be found below in [Updating the Autorecognition Settings](https://github.com/MrVauxs/pf2e-jb2a-macros/blob/main/README.md#updating-the-autorecognition-settings).

 ![image](https://user-images.githubusercontent.com/32039708/174436900-f1e9b74a-7261-404a-b738-ce0a34622592.png)

+Hopefully in the future automatic merging / overwriting of AA's autorec settings will be possible, but currently it is manual.

 ### Updating the Autorecognition Settings
 If you have created custom effects, you can update your existing settings without losing your custom ones by doing the following: